Alexandra Humbel

 The Self-Confidence Paradox - Alexandra HumbelAlexandra Humbel Coaching

-In the space of personal growth, and especially when it relates to women, the expression “self-confidence” is omnipresent.
-Or rather the lack of, the need for more, and the pursuit of.
+In the space of personal growth — especially when it relates to women — the expression self-confidence is omnipresent.
+Or rather, the lack of it.
+The need for more of it.
+The pursuit of it.

 by Alexandra Humbel